rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 - preparing data from the logfile, not logrecords, for display
 - checking for updates to RsyncUI

-These tasks are executed on background threads.
+These tasks are executed on other threads than the`@MainActor`.
 Asynchronous execution of these tasks ensures that GUI updates on the main thread are not blocked.
 The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which, to my understanding, guarantees their execution on the global executor and prevents blocking of the main thread.

 ```swift
 actor Getversionofrsync {